CavaJ/labs/README.md

 # Big Data and Deep Learning Labs

 Source code for the material related to big data and deep learning tasks.
-More impelementations will be added based on published papers.
+More implementations will be added based on published papers.